 If you’re new to fly fishing, you quickly realize that leaders can get expensive.
 To save money I keep plenty of tippet material on hand to extend your leader and attach the fly to this material.

-There are few things more disappointing.
-There could be a variety of reasons that caused that line to snap; one reason could be not tying the proper knot.
+There could be a variety of reasons that caused that line to snap and most likely it comes from you not tying the right knot!
 To decrease the chances of this happening to you, here are a few of the best fly fishing knots to tie and when to use them.
-There are hundreds of different types of knots that can be used.
-To keep it simple I will focus on two of the most common and when to use them.
+Both the clinch and double surgeon knots are intended to be used on the end of the tippet towards the opposite end of the reel.

 The first knot to learn is the Improved Clinch Knot.
 This knot is used to attach your leader to your fly.

 - To tie this knot you will need to push the tag end of your leader through the eye of the fly hook.

 - From here, make 6 twists with the fly and push that tag end between the hook eye and the very first wrap.
 This will create an opening between the tippet loop and the wraps.

 - Push the tag end through this loop and pull slightly.